DONGChuan/GradleUserGuide/cong-maven-qian-yi-dao-gradle.md

 # 从 Maven 迁移到 Gradle

-"Welcome to the Gradle community!"…​ at least that’s what we hope to say once you’ve completed this guide.

 Converting a build can be scary, but you don’t have to do it alone.
 You can search docs, forums, and StackOverflow from[help.gradle.org](https://gradle.org/help)or reach out to the[Gradle community on the forums](https://discuss.gradle.org/c/help-discuss)if you get stuck.

 [Apache Maven](https://maven.apache.org/)is a build tool for Java and other JVM-based projects that’s in widespread use, and so people that want to use Gradle often have to migrate an existing Maven build.
 This guide will help with such a migration by explaining the differences and similarities between the two tools' models and providing steps that you can follow to ease the process.